benGigaTech/python-grc-b/README.md

      - For locked accounts, administrators can reset MFA from the user edit page
      - Verify that your authenticator app's time is synchronized correctly
      - Use backup codes if you can't access your authenticator app

+7. **Account Lockout Issues**:
+   - Symptoms: User account locked or login unsuccessful after multiple attempts
+   - Solutions:
+     - Wait for the automatic lockout period to expire (default 15 minutes)
+     - Ask an administrator to manually unlock the account
+     - Check if account is locked in the admin user management interface
+     - Review audit logs for unauthorized login attempts

 ## Environment Variables